 Alejandro is also passionate about his work with young musicians and has conducted the Encuentro Nacional de Orquestas Infantiles y Juveniles in Colombia and the Spokane Youth Symphony Sensational Summer Camp for the third consecutive year, as well as leading the Greater Boulder Youth Symphony.
 He performed with the Festivalensemble Stuttgart at prestigious venues throughout Germany, including European premieres of Sven-David Sandström’s Messiah at the Rheingau Music Festival, and Mozart’s C Minor Mass at the Lucerne Music Festival, as well as concerts at the Berlin Philharmonie under the baton of Helmuth Rilling.
 He was Junges Stuttgarter Bach Ensemble Concertmaster in 2011 and he toured Italy with the same group in 2012, also under the baton of Helmuth Rilling.

 Born into a family of musicians, Alejandro began his musical studies under the direction of his parents, María Teresa Guillén and Julián Gómez.
 He also studied conducting with Maestros Helmuth Rilling, Germán Gutiérrez, Miguel Harth-Bedoya and Nicholas Carthy.
 Alejandro received a Bachelors degree in Violin Performance from Texas Christian University where he studied with Curt Thompson and Michael Shih, and a Dual Master’s degree in Violin Performance and Orchestral Conducting from the University of Colorado at Boulder with Judith Ingolfsson, Lina Bahn, and Gary Lewis.
-He is currently a Doctoral Candidate in Orchestral Conducting at the University of Colorado at Boulder under the tutelage of Maestro Gary Lewis.
+He is currently a Doctoral Candidate in Orchestral Conducting at the University of Colorado at Boulder under the tutelage of Maestro Gary Lewis, and is a Visiting Professor at Colorado Mesa University in Grand Junction, Colorado.